jterhorst/BrainOnCocoa/tutorials/adventure game/chapter 1/transcript.markdown

 Hi!
-In this tutorial, I'm going to quickly run through the beginnings of a simple adventure game for the Mac.
+In this tutorial, I'm going to quickly run through the beginnings of a simple Zelda-like adventure game for the Mac.
 There are 5 buttons: up, down, left, and right, and a button to start or reset the game.
 The red square is the player, and there's obviously no clipping in place yet.

 Let's get started.